 Each collection requires a unique name, specified as a key, containing only alphanumeric characters and hyphens.

-For more detail on implementing collections, see Search.
+For more detail on implementing Collections, see Search.

 modus.json